Gaius-Augustus/BRAKER/README.md

 ### BRAKER with RNA-Seq **and** protein data

 The native mode for running BRAKER with RNA-Seq and protein data.
-This will call GeneMark-ETP+, which will use RNA-Seq and protein hints for training GeneMark-ETP+.
-Subsequently, AUGUSTUS is trained on 'high-confindent' genes (genes with very high extrinsic evidence support) from the GeneMark-ETP+ prediction and a set of genes is predicted by AUGUSTUS.
-In a last step, the predictions of AUGUSTUS and GeneMark-ETP+ are combined using TSEBRA.
+This will call GeneMark-ETP, which will use RNA-Seq and protein hints for training GeneMark-ETP.
+Subsequently, AUGUSTUS is trained on 'high-confindent' genes (genes with very high extrinsic evidence support) from the GeneMark-ETP prediction and a set of genes is predicted by AUGUSTUS.
+In a last step, the predictions of AUGUSTUS and GeneMark-ETP are combined using TSEBRA.

 To call the pipeline in this mode, you have to provide it with a protein database using `--prot_seq` (as described in [BRAKER with protein data](#braker-with-protein-data)), and RNA-Seq data either by their SRA ID so that they are downloaded by BRAKER, as unaligned reads in `FASTQ` format, and/or as aligned reads in `bam` format (as described in [BRAKER with RNA-Seq data](#braker-with-rna-seq-data)).
 You could also specify already processed extrinsic evidence using the `--hints` option.
-However, this is not recommend for a normal BRAKER run in ETPmode, as these hints won't be used in the GeneMark-ETP+ step.
-Only use `--hints` when you want to skip the GenMark-ETP+ step!
+However, this is not recommend for a normal BRAKER run in ETPmode, as these hints won't be used in the GeneMark-ETP step.
+Only use `--hints` when you want to skip the GenMark-ETP step!

 Examples of how you could run BRAKER in ETPmode: